ajayaadhikari/LLM-article-generation-web-research/README.md

 # 🧠 Web Research Article Generator

 This is a Streamlit-based web application that generates informative articles on user-specified topics by performing real-time web searches and summarizing relevant content using OpenAI's GPT-4.

+Here is how the end application will look like:
 ![App screenshot](app_screenshot.png)

 ## 🌟 Why This Project?